 This is why we’ve decided to help you out by providing you with a simple and effective solution on how you can manage Multiple Jira Teams and a Single Project in the best way.
 Read our guide to learn how to manage a single project in Jira, but with multiple teams working on it.

-Sometimes managers need the additional help of the add-ons when it comes to resource planning in Jira, so we want to share great resource management tips on how to plan with ActivityTimeline.
+Sometimes managers need the additional help of the add-ons when it comes to resource planning in Jira, so we want to share great resource management tips on how to create a plan with ActivityTimeline.

 The app provides a planning dashboard with users’ timelines that show who is doing what and when.
-You can switch between different views with a help of the Team Panel – observe only user/team timelines, or receive a combined view.
+You can switch between different views with a help of the Team Panel – observe only user/team timelines, or receive a combined view of different teams.

-In case of a single project and multiple teams working on it, we can use epics as sub-projects for a bigger scope of work and create epic sub-tasks.
+In case of only one project and multiple teams working on it, we can use epics as sub-projects boards for each team with a bigger scope of work and create epic sub-tasks.
 That will ease task management and navigation.
 Let’s imagine, that we have Android and iOS teams working with the same-named sub-projects within a single project.

 Enjoy advanced epic management in ActivityTimeline.
 If a user clicks on the epic dialogue he/she receives an expanded view of the epic progress, estimate, and sub-tasks: